AnOrdinaryITguy/kubernetes_stuff/README.md

+# This is a hobby product testing ECK, please do not use this in production.

 ## Prerequisites
 Make sure you have persistant storage set up before attempting to install this on your kubernetes cluster.
 ## Install Instructions